 That old carburetor does a decent job of simply making that beast move, doesn’t it?
 I mean, you might sometimes have hard starts and the fuel mileage might not be what you’d like, but it’ll move, right?
-Aside from all of the benefits of EFI listed above, and the others I haven’t gotten to yet—did you know a modern Engine Management System like the MS3Pro Evo, or MS3Pro Ultimate, can use all of the information it gathers from it’s various sensors and inputs to not only control your engine.
+Aside from all of the benefits of EFI listed above, and the others I haven’t gotten to yet—did you know a a Carb to EFI conversion using a modern Engine Management System like the MS3Pro Evo, or MS3Pro Ultimate, can use all of the information it gathers from it’s various sensors and inputs to not only control your engine.
 It can also use that information to make sure your engine stays safe, even, and especially when you’re pounding on it.
 You know that ‘check engine light’ that every modern EFI vehicle has?
 That can, depending on the error/code that’s been triggered, modify how the engine runs and/or, if needed, shut the party down entirely, if the issue is bad enough it could cause damage to your engine, thereby saving you a costly repair?
 Yeah….
 MS3Pro Engine Management can do that too.
 But unlike an OEM ECU, you control what safeties are in place, and how your Engine Management System responds to various conditions.
 Engine Coolant getting overtemp?
 Yes we can flash a light on your dash ala ‘check engine light’, but that’s just getting started.

 Air/Fuel Ratio (AFR) Monitoring and Safeties will protect your engine from damage that could be caused by anything from a bad sensor, or a clogged injector, or anything else that causes and undesirable AFR for a given load and rpm.
 And you can have the ECU shut the engine down before damage happens.
 And that damage can be expensive if you don’t respond quickly.